yash-jivani/Learn-React-CS/README.md

-# Reuse Component
+# Lifting State Up
+## Send Data Child to Parent Component

-Make a commponent
+Make child component

-Make a list from the array

-Use component inside map function
+How Pass props parent to a child component

+Send data child to parent